lliss/Conductor/README.md

 Workflow state is stored using another ctools plugin and so storage can be swapped out.
 The activities on a workflow are stored with the workflow state in their configuration at the time that workflow is stored.
-This is important because without this otherwise changing the workflow while a particular instance is in the process of completion could result in stranded workflow items with inconsistent state.
+This is important because, without this, changing the workflow while a particular instance is in the process of completion could result in stranded workflow items with inconsistent state.